The Rise of Orhan: Building an Empire

 - The establishment of a centralized bureaucracy

 His conquests in northwestern Anatolia provided the secure base from which the Ottomans would later launch their expansion into Europe.
-The institutions he created, particularly in military organization and urban administration, formed the foundation for the Ottoman Empire's later success.
+The institutions he built, particularly in military organization and urban administration, formed the foundation for the empire's later success.

-Most significantly, Orhan transformed the Ottoman polity from a frontier principality into a legitimate state that could compete with the major powers of the region.
-His careful balance of innovation and tradition created a model that his successors would build upon.
+What Orhan accomplished, in the end, was a transformation of the Ottoman polity from a frontier principality into a legitimate state capable of competing with the major powers of the region.
+His careful balance of innovation and tradition gave his successors something durable to build on.

 Looking Ahead

 As Orhan's life drew to a close in 1362, his son Murad I prepared to take power.
 The foundation was laid for Ottoman expansion into Europe, beginning with their first permanent foothold in Gallipoli.
-The next chapter would see the Ottomans transform from a regional power into a true empire, as they began their dramatic conquest of the Balkans.
-The stage was set for the Ottoman Empire's golden age, but first, they would need to prove themselves on the battlefields of Europe.
+The next chapter would see the Ottomans move from regional power to true empire as they began their dramatic conquest of the Balkans.
+The stage was set for the Ottoman golden age, but first they would need to prove themselves on the battlefields of Europe.